nus-angklung/gili/README.md

 1. **Uploading the article text**: Write the article in plain text, save it as .txt file, and put it under our [news](https://github.com/nus-angklung/gili/tree/dev/news) folder.
 Note: For file naming, you may want to follow the other news format.
 2. **Uploading the image**: Create an image folder under the static news folder [here](https://github.com/nus-angklung/gili/tree/dev/static/client/news).
 Named it according to the dates before putting the image file inside that folder.
 3. **Add the news to the list**: Go to [\_news.js](https://github.com/nus-angklung/gili/blob/dev/src/routes/news/_news.js) file to update the newsList array.
 Note that the order does not matter as the news will be sorted based on dates with the latest comes first.
+Make sure that the `file` value matches the filename of the article you upload in the first step (with the file extension).
+The `img` value should match the filename of the image you upload in step 2 (with corresponding file extension)

 P.S.
-Currently, our news page only support plain text (not even an enter unfortunately) with a single image.
+Currently, our news page only support plain text (.txt files) with a single image.
+To separate paragraphs, insert empty lines between two paragraphs.

-# sapper-template

-The default [Sapper](https://github.com/sveltejs/sapper) template, available for Rollup and webpack.